-BI developers can participate in the data warehouse development as a part of the ETL development team.
+BI developers can participate in the data warehouse/business intelligence development as a part of the ETL development team.
 It’s often the case even though the architecture of the data warehouse won’t affect the data reporting itself.

 BI developers can also be involved in the documentation of data structure for a warehouse storage.
 Data documentation describes all the data used in the project.
 With this documentation, you’ll be able to find various codebooks and data dictionaries.
 They explain data variables, algorithms, relations and calculations of a project.